MicrosoftDocs/office-developer-lync-evergreen-docs/docs/self-container.md

 <tr class="odd">
 <td><p><a href="alerts category instance value element">alerts category instance value element</a></p></td>
 <td><p>0</p></td>
-<td><p>This category instance contains the Alerts pane that the local user can set by using the Lync Options panel in Lync 2013.
+<td><p>This category instance contains the <strong>Alerts</strong> pane that the local user can set by using the <strong>Lync Options</strong> panel in Lync 2013.
 Such options specify how the local user is notified when the user is added to the contact list of some other users or when the local user is in a Do Not Disturb state.

-The following example shows an [alerts category instance value element](https://msdn.microsoft.com/en-us/library/office/dn454690) category instance value when a user clears the Notify me when someone adds me to his or her contact list option under the Alerts pane in the Lync Options panel.</p>
+The following example shows an [alerts category instance value element](https://msdn.microsoft.com/en-us/library/office/dn454690) category instance value when a user clears the Notify me <strong>when someone adds me to his or her contact list</strong> option under the <strong>Alerts</strong> pane in the <strong>Lync Options</strong> panel.</p>

 ```XML
 <state xmlns="http://schemas.microsoft.com/2006/09/sip/state"